-The classic F6 menu is shown below.
+F9 menu as well as noticiation is shown below.

 Additive mode will made ssharpen add new sharp edges - unchecking it will make it recalculate the sharps on the mesh - this is normally checked by default so manually marked edges won't be overwritten

 Additive mode on.
 Notice how edges I mark in edit mode remain marked.